Cirice/FastNCD/README.md

 	sudo apt-get install libboost-iostreams-dev libsnappy-dev

-Note that other dependencies like `Zlib`, `Bzip2` and `Lzma` should be installed automatically on `Debian` when you install `libboost-iostreams-dev`.

 ### Important thing to remember
-The code is developed and tested mainly using `Boost 1.67` on `Debian Buster` using `GCC 8.3` but I guess it should work on the other operating systems that are derivatives of Debian 10 code-base (or newer) too without any modifications.
+The code is developed and tested mainly using `Boost 1.67.0` on `Debian Buster` using `GCC 8.3` but I guess it should work on the other operating systems that are derivatives of Debian 10 code-base (or newer) too without any modifications.